Bayesian Inference over the Stiefel Manifold via the Givens Representation: Using the Givens Representation to Sample Distributions Over the Stiefel Manifold

-Practical use of the Givens representation in a general Bayesian inference framework involves solving several practical challenges.
-In addition to the standard change of measure term required in any transformation of a random variable, careful care must be taken to address certain pathological cases of the Givens representation that occur due to the different topologies of the Stiefel manifold and Euclidean space.
-We further describe these challenges and explain how we overcome them in practice.
-We also briefly remark on how the Givens representation can be leveraged in practice to solve issues with identifiability and define new and useful distributions over the Stiefel manifold.
-We conclude the section by describing how the computation of the Givens representation scales in theory, particularly in comparison to EMHMC.
+Using the Givens representation in practice to sample distributions over the Stiefel manifold requires solving several practical challenges.
+In addition to the standard change-of-measure term required in any transformation of a random variable, care must be taken to address certain pathologies that occur due to the differing topologies of the Stiefel manifold and Euclidean space.
+We further describe these challenges and how we overcome them in practice.
+We also briefly remark on how the Givens representation can be leveraged to define new and useful distributions over the Stiefel manifold.
+We conclude the section by describing how the computation of the Givens representation scales in theory, particularly in comparison to GMC.